kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 ### Tasks

-Then I had to combine all the data, add some calculations, write the result into parquet file and upload to S3 into the designated busket/folder.
+Then we had to combine all the data, add some calculations, write the result into parquet file and upload to S3 into the designated busket/folder.

 First we need to bring modules and structs into the scope of our `combined_orders.rs` task.